GoogleCloudPlatform/click-to-deploy/k8s/wordpress/README.md

 metrics are automatically exported to Stackdriver and visible in [Stackdriver Metrics Explorer](https://cloud.google.com/monitoring/charts/metrics-explorer).

-The name of each metric starts with the application's name, which you define in the `APP_INSTANCE_NAME` environment variable.
+The name of each metric starts with the component's name (`mysql` for MySQL and `apache` for wordpress).
+Metrics will be labeled with with `app.kubernetes.io/name` consisting of application's name, which you define in the `APP_INSTANCE_NAME` environment variable.

 The exporting option might not be available for GKE on-prem clusters.